 TransAlta holds personal information about employees and other individuals and in doing so, recognizes the need to balance the rights of individuals to have their personal information protected and the need of an organization to collect, use and disclose information for reasonable business purposes.
 TransAlta has adopted a policy that sets forth its responsibilities in ensuring this balance.
-For further guidance see Policy 601.
+Personnel who have access to personal information must ensure that personal information is not disclosed in violation of TransAlta's policies or practices and is handled responsibly and in compliance with applicable laws.
+For further guidance see Policy 601 Privacy.